osrf/icra2023_ros2_gz_tutorial/vm/README.md

 # Virtual Machine
-This tutorial explains how to install ROS2 and Gazebo in a virtual machine using VMWare Fusion 13.
+This tutorial explains how to install ROS 2 and Gazebo in a virtual machine using VMWare Fusion 13.
 This is suitable for Mac computers (both Intel and M1).
 These instructions are tested on an M1 Macbook Pro 14 running macOS Ventura.